ibm-cloud-docs/ssl-certificates/renew-ssl-certificate.md

 1. Navigate to your console's security menu.
 For more information, see [Navigating to devices](/docs/infrastructure/ssl-certificates?topic=virtual-servers-navigating-devices).
 2. From the **Security** menu, select **SSL > Orders**.
 3. Click **Renew** in the **Renew** column for the desired SSL certificate.
-4. Determine if all renewal and CSR details are correct before you renew the SSL certificate.
+4. Determine whether all renewal and CSR details are correct before you renew the SSL certificate.
 See the following table for more information.

 | Details                         | Action  |
 | ------------------------------- | ------- |